Free Entry | Please Donate £5

 The works in this display demonstrate the many ways in which artists have engaged with themes of place, inviting us to reflect on how our surroundings influence who we are and how we view the world.

 See work including Paul Cézanne Bassin du Jas de Bouffan, France, about 1874, John Ndevasia Muafangejo’s Map of South West Africa, 1976 and Kateřina Šedá’s Líšen Profile, 2011, alongside photography by Chloe Dewe Mathews, Roger Mayne and Paul Nash.
-The display also features loans by Sheffield-based artists Conroy / Sanderson and Sean Williams, alongside a specially commissioned work by James Clarkson, exploring the different scales of technology and coded language of data management.
+The display also features loans by Sheffield-based artists Conroy / Sanderson, Otis Mensah and Sean Williams, alongside a specially commissioned work by James Clarkson, exploring the different scales of technology and coded language of data management.

 This display is part of a five-year programme of change and redisplay at the Graves Gallery generously supported by the Ampersand Foundation.